Mind and Spirit

 Mental Health

-Taking care of yourself means taking care of your whole self.
+Whether you are a PH patient or a PH caregiver, taking care of yourself means taking care of your whole self.
 Whether you are a PH patient or a PH caregiver.
 It is normal to go through lows after being diagnosed with a chronic illness, however when these lows are persistent and prevent someone from living their best life, they should be addressed.

 Patients with chronic diseases are thought to have increased rates of anxiety and depression.
 Detection and management of anxiety and depression may often go missed.

 In a study by Bussotti and Sommaruga, approximately 50% of adult PAH patients may have depression and/or anxiety.
-However, only 1 in 4 of these patients are treated.
+However, only one in four of these patients are treated.
 For children diagnosed with PH, there is limited screening for anxiety and depression by PH teams.
-Thus, we currently do not know how prevalent anxiety and depression are among these patients, suggesting a need for PH teams to screen and help patients who do screen positive.
+Thus, we currently do not know how prevalent anxiety and depression are among these PH patients, suggesting a need for PH teams to screen and help patients who do screen positive.
 For people with anxiety and depression or other mental health disorders, seeing professionals for therapy or counseling or both can be life-changing and even life-saving.
 You can talk to your PH team for resources.

 Finding Support